-The Development will result in the loss of arable land present within the Site, which is considered to be of negligible value as GCN terrestrial habitat.
+The Development will result in the loss of arable land present within the Site, which is of negligible value as GCN terrestrial habitat.

 The Development is considered to have an overall low impact on habitat loss and fragmentation due to the solar panels and Greener Grid Park infrastructure being located largely within the existing arable fields.